This document contains the known issues for Novell Identity Manager 4.0.2.

-If Platform Agent is already installed on a machine where you are installing Identity Manager 4.0.2, the Identity Manager installer will replace it.
-However, if the Platform Agent version installed in the system is higher than 2.02-62, it is downgraded to 2.02-62 version.
+If Platform Agent is already installed on a computer where you are installing Identity Manager, the Identity Manager installer will replace it.
+However, if the Platform Agent version installed on the computer is higher than 2.02-62, it is downgraded to 2.02-62 version.

 To workaround this issue, reinstall the latest version of Platform Agent after the Identity Manager installation is complete.

 If you install Identity Manager 4.0.2 on a computer running eDirectory 8.8 SP8, the installer displays the following error:

 The error message states NMAS 8.8.8 is not a valid version and asks if you want to proceed with the installation process.
 Ignore the error, and proceed with the installation.
 The installation completes successfully.

 Though Identity_Manager_4.0.2_Solaris_Advanced.iso includes User Application, Novell does not support installing it on Solaris.

 You might encounter the following issues when you use the Identity Manager integrated installer:

 You cannot use UNC paths for installation and configuration when you use the Identity Manager integrated installer (for example, \\myserver\share\Identity_Manager_4.0.2_Windows_Enterprise).